Birational geometry of foliations associated to simple derivations: Birational geometry of examples and proof of Theorem -

+on $\C^2$ it has neither algebraic invariant curve nor singularities.
 At $(0:1:0)$ there is a highly degenerate singularity (with algebraic multiplicity $=8$).
-The blow up of the foliation at this point produces a Riccati foliation, but the reduction of singularities is not completed yet.
+The blowing-up at this point produces a Riccati foliation, which is not reduced yet.
 It needs four additional blowing-ups.
-From the second blown up point to the fifth the algebraic multiplicity is $=2$.
-Along the fifth exceptional line $E_5$ there are three singular points: two saddle-nodes with Milnor number $m=5$ and one Morse point.
+From the second blown up point to the fifth, the algebraic multiplicity is $=2$.
+Along the fifth exceptional line $E_5$ there are three singular points: two saddle-nodes with Milnor number $\mu=5$ and one Morse point.
 The foliation obtained is reduced but not a relatively minimal model.

 To obtain a relatively minimal model we contract $\overline{L}$, $E_2$, $E_3$ and $E_4$, in this order.

 As we contract foliated exceptional curves with Morse points, the strict transform of $E_5$ contains just two saddle-nodes.
 In this example the relatively minimal model is already a nef model (on the Hirzebruch surface $\mathbb{F}_5$).